 Painting and Teaching Art

 The same year Roger was born, Mason was hired as an instructor in the UW art department.
 Teaching did not come naturally to Mason, at least at first.
 He was shy and had been taught growing up not to talk to strangers.
 But once he overcame his initial hesitation, his true personality burst forth and he turned into a flamboyant raconteur -- or, as he has described himself, “a motormouth” who “could tell stories for hours and hours and hours” (Harrington).
 That energy and enthusiasm was a perfect catalyst for some students, including one whose career later eclipsed that of his teacher.
-Now one of America’s most esteemed artists, Chuck Close (b.
-1940) gives Mason much credit for jumpstarting his career: “He kicked open doors for me,” Close said, calling Mason “one of the most generous, giving, open people I’ve ever come in contact with.”
+Now one of America’s most esteemed artists, Chuck Close (1940-2021) gave Mason much credit for jumpstarting his career: “He kicked open doors for me,” Close said, calling Mason “one of the most generous, giving, open people I’ve ever come in contact with.”
 He concluded simply: “I love the man” (Seattle Channel).